henry2004y/Ganymede/menu5.md

 ###

-Recent modeling efforts have focused on clarifying the locations and conditions for EMICW generation, including the effect of heavy ion populations, and explaining the modulated appearance of wave packets.
-However, there is no clear consensus on a dominant mechanism.
-These are important questions since EMIC waves may control the precipitation of energetic ions and relativistic electrons.

-Plasma density is one of the most important parameters controlling EMIC wave generation.
-Growth models which assume the total plasma is dominated by thermal plasma may not relate to regions where both cold plasmaspheric plasma and ring current ions are important.

-[Gamayunov and Khazanov, 2008][GamayunovKhazanov2008] using a global RCEMIC simulation model suggests that suprathermal plasma plays a role in destabilizing the more energetic ring current and/or plasma sheet distributions to a high energy anisotropy.
-It also suggests that for best data comparison the EMICW source is located at the equator and that waves reflect at off-equatorial latitudes at the bi-ion hybrid frequencies in conjugate hemispheres.

-self-written model, no name, ray-tracing equations in plasma

-###

 [Jordanova+, 2007][Jordanova2007] used a global ring current-atmosphere interactions model (RAM) including a time-dependent plasmasphere to determine the EMIC growth rate with time.